openai/baselines/docs/guide/tensorboard.rst

     model.learn(total_timesteps=10000)

-You can also define custom logging name when training
+You can also define custom logging name when training (by default it is the algorithm name)

 .. code-block:: python

     import gym